 - There is no such thing as good debt!
 Debt means you owe someone else money because you could not pay for it yourself.
 Unless it is from your parents, no one lends money for free- so that means you are paying interest that is compounding daily.
 Consider making an extra payment on the mortgage, car, credit card, etc. I like the Dave Ramsey debt snowball approach to paying down debt.
 This process has you tackling your smallest debt first- to get the ball rolling!
 We feel this approach keeps it simple and reinforces good behavior.
 A word of caution if you are making extra payments, make sure it goes to the principle and not the interest.

-- Invest – Two great ways to invest are for yourself or for your kids future.
+- Two great ways to invest are for yourself or for your kids future.

-Assuming you get a decent interest rate/return on your investment, then the longer time horizon you have the better.
-In other orders – if you get a 3% annual return on your investment you will accumulate more interest over a 20 years period than a 10 year period.
+- Assuming you get a decent interest rate/return on your investment, then the longer time horizon you have the better.
+In other words – if you get a 3% annual return on your investment you will accumulate more interest over a 20 years period than a 10 year period.
 So whether it is for you or the kiddos don’t wait – the more years your money can work for you the better!

 One last way to spend that magic money…

-- Play – Do I even need to explain this one! 🙂 For most of us, our natural tendency is to spend-spend-spend so this one should come easy.
+- Do I even need to explain this one! 🙂 For most of us, our natural tendency is to spend-spend-spend so this one should come easy.
 And as long as you have considered the options above- you can feel Free to spend your hard earned magic money on a little fun!
 Remember, because you are saving- you can do more living!

-Fourth Friday Financial (FFF) is written by Mary’s Dear Hubby Andy, because he was “voluntold”. 😉 We have been together for
+Fourth Friday Financial (FFF) posts were written by Mary’s Dear Hubby Andy, because he was “voluntold”. 😉 We have been together for